 You can also simply add a few dashes of salt and seasonings to the water.
 Keep in mind that for some recipes you won't need to rehydrate the soy curls.
 More on this below.

-How to Use Butler Soy Curls
+How to Cook Soy Curls

-Now the fun part!
 Soy curls are great for quick dinners because unlike tofu, there's no pressing involved.
 Simply rehydrate the soy curls in water or broth for about 10 minutes, then squeeze out the excess liquid and add them to a saute or stir fry.

 Sometimes you may not need to rehydrate soy curls before using them in a recipe.
-For example, in this bacon bits recipe a minimal amount of liquid is added so the soy curls get nice and crispy.
+For example, in this bacon bits recipe a minimal amount of liquid is added so that the soy curls get nice and crispy.

 You can also chop or pulse rehydrated soy curls in a food processor for a ground meat texture.
 The taco meat recipe below is a perfect example of how much soy curls can resemble ground meat in both mouthfeel and appearance.